What does ecommerce mean?

 What secret formula do you have to follow to increase your sales?

-We teamed up with Ecommerce Design and selected 60 example e commerce sites for their flawless design, great customer service and unique ideas.
+We teamed up with Ecommerce Design and selected 60 examples of e commerce sites for their flawless design, great customer service and unique ideas.
 The majority of these stores deliver an unforgettable experience to their visitors.

 Check out the post on the Top 60 Best Online Shops and Key Marketing Tactics to Learn from Each One.